JioTV-Go/jiotv_go/docs/termux.md

 ## PRoot Shortcut

 I know that the above command is too long to type every time you want to execute the binary.
-So, here is a shortcut for you:
+So, here is a shortcut for you.

+Paste the following command in your terminal and execute it:

 ```bash
 echo "alias jiotv_go="proot -b \"$PREFIX/etc/resolv.conf:/etc/resolv.conf\" $PWD/jiotv_go-linux-{arch}" >> $PREFIX/etc/bash.bashrc